cs396-web-dev/spring2021/pages/syllabus.md

 Contact Sarah Van Wart if you have any questions about what is appropriate.

-## Zoom Instructions
-To ensure a smooth lecture experience for everyone, we have created a [Zoom Guide](../zoom/) for you.
-Please refer to it to understand how to access the course Zoom sessions, and some of the recording and etiquette policies.

 ## A Note on Class Recordings
 The Provost's office has asked instructors to publish the following language in the syllabus: